AlexTheMetalhead/CPP-algorithms/README.md

 This project consisits of some algorithms in C++.

+## Algorithms

+### Search algorithms

+1. Binary search
+2. Breadth-first search (unfinished)

+### Sort algorithms

+1. Bubble sort
+2. Insertion sort
+3. Choose sort
+4. Shell sort
+5. Quick sort

 ## Getting Started

-It's not such project, as you can use in real-world projects.
-It's just an example of implementation of some algorithms.
-But if you wish you can test these algorithms by following this steps:
+To get a copy of this algorithms do the following:
 1. Clone the repository or download archive
 ```
 git clone https://github.com/sanchouz12/CPP-algorithms
 ```